-- Assess the internal control environment and whether systems are controlled and working effectively; - Assess whether financial, managerial and operating information is accurate, reliable and timely; - Assess employees' actions are in compliance with policies, procedures and applicable laws and regulations; - Assess whether resources are acquired economically, used efficiently and adequately protected; - Assess whether major programs, plans and objectives are achieved; - Report on systems of quality and provide recommendations for continuous improvement; - Review management responses to significant legislative and regulatory requirements impacting on CEQ for completeness; and - Report on observations or suggestions about any matters arising from audits or relating matters that should be bought to the Boards attention.
+- Assess the internal control environment and whether systems are controlled and working effectively; - Assess whether financial, managerial and operating information is accurate, reliable and timely; - Assess employees' actions are in compliance with policies, procedures and applicable laws and regulations;

+- Assess whether resources are acquired economically, used efficiently and adequately protected; - Assess whether major programs, plans and objectives are achieved; - Report on systems of quality and provide recommendations for continuous improvement; - Review management responses to significant legislative and regulatory requirements impacting on CEQ for completeness; and - Report on observations or suggestions about any matters arising from audits or relating matters that should be bought to the Boards attention.

 The Internal Audit Plan developed was based upon CEQ's enterprise risk register.
-Reports were completed on inventory management systems and processes and legislative compliance.
+A wideranging review was completed on Human Resources and Payroll during the financial year.

-Grant Thornton have internal quality processes which are reviewed to ensure that there are no conflicts of interest.
+Grant Thornton has internal quality processes which are reviewed to ensure that there are no conflicts of interest.
 Grant Thornton confirmed that they do not have, or are likely to acquire, engagements which may give rise to any actual or perceived conflict of interest, with any services required in connection with the CEQ engagement.